nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/06_OIDC_Intro.md

 ---

-### How OIDC Solved This: The ID Token

-The tech industry looked at this mess and said, *"We need a standard way to request identity data, and we need the Auth Server to hand the data directly to the app so we don't have to make extra API calls."*

-## OIDC
+## 4. Enter OpenID Connect (OIDC)

 OpenID Connect (OIDC) is an authentication protocol built on top of OAuth2.
 OIDC enables authentication of end-users against an authorization server, which verifies the user's identity and issues an ID token, usually a JSON Web Token (JWT).
 This ID token contains information about the user in the form of “claims.”

 ### Clarification: Why do they say OIDC "enables authentication"?

 Google was **already** verifying the user's password/MFA/FaceId etc. before (authenticating them) providing AuthToken.
 If Google didn't authenticate them, it wouldn't know whose data it was granting access to.

 So why does the quote say OIDC "enables authentication"?
 It all comes down to **who is receiving the proof of that authentication**.